Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 </details>

-3. Should we keep feature toggle in our code indefinetly?
+3. Should we keep the feature toggle in our code indefinitely?

 - [ ] Yes
 - [ ] No